mysterious-coding/base_entranced/README.md

 4 = (default) use both 1 and 2 methods, plus, after the infirmary has been breached, only allow the defense to call the lift up once within 15 seconds of the infirmary breach. (default setting)

 #### `/g_antiHothInfirmaryLiftLame`
-0 = normal behavior for Hoth infirmary "short" lift (default JK3)
+0 = normal behavior for Hoth infirmary "short" lift (base JKA)

 1 = (default) defense cannot call the "short" lift up with the top button; they must use the lower button

 #### `/g_antiLaming`
-0 = (default) no anti-laming provisions (default JK3, suggested setting for pug servers)
+0 = (default) no anti-laming provisions (base JKA, suggested setting for pug servers)

 1 = laming codes/crystals/scepters/parts, objective skipping, and killing stations with swoops @ desert 1st obj is punished by automatically being killed.